| |

 Mediterranean and desert plants.
 In winter, the slopes are covered with green

 and in spring they are carpeted with beautiful flowers.
+The name Meitzar describes the

 narrow bit of land that separates Nahal Meitzar from Nahal Ein Gev, which flows